cthierer/redtail/README.md

 Maps are pulled from [Mapbox](https://www.mapbox.com/).

-Users may also submit new rodent reports, edit existing reports, or delete reports through a browser-based application, or through a REST API.
+Users may also submit new rodent reports, edit existing reports, or delete reports through the browser-based application, or through the REST API.

 ## Overview

 The application includes two components:

-  1. A browser-based application based on [Riot](http://riotjs.com/).
+  1. A browser-based application built on [Riot](http://riotjs.com/).
   2. A server-side application implemented using REST-ful concepts, built on [express](http://expressjs.com/).